holywen/EC-Dockerfiles/README.md

 ##USAGE:

-###Build and run a EFlow Cluster with Docker Compose:
+###Build and run a 3 flow server nodes EFlow Cluster with Docker Compose:

 Step 1: copy ElectricFlow installer to commanderBase folder and Run: